-The Monument in the City of London was built by Sir Christopher Wren in 1667 after the Great Fire of London to send out the message that "city would soon rise again".
-You can climb 311 steps to the top of The Monument for amazing 360-degree panoramic views of London.
+The Monument in the City of London was built by Sir Christopher Wren in 1667 after the Great Fire of London to send out the message that the "city would soon rise again".
+Visitors that make the climb to the top are rewarded with a 360-degree panoramic view of London.

 There is no elevator/lift so the only way to the top of The Monument is to climb the 311 spiral steps.
 It is a narrow staircase and there is nowhere to stop and rest.
 Plus, you come down the same way so be prepared to pass other visitors going in the opposite direction.